-Now that you know whom you’re targeting, you need to generate a message that’s helpful and grabs their attention.
+Now that you know who you’re targeting, you need to generate a message that’s helpful and grabs their attention.
 What do you want the user to do?
 Or, what do you want the user to learn?
 Write a message that is clear, concise and easily understandable.
 Customers should not have to read one line over and over again to figure out what’s being said.
-Maintain the voice that you’ve built for you brand, but make sure that your message is clear.
+Maintain the voice that you’ve built for your brand, but make sure that your message is clear.

 3. Plan Out Your Campaign

-Next you need to figure out the logistics of your drip campaign—what the workflow looks like from first contact to sale to support.
+Next, you need to figure out the logistics of your drip campaign—what the workflow looks like from the first contact to sale to support.
 This is also when you set the goals of your campaign, make sure that the copy in each email flows together with the others, and decide how you’re going to measure your results.

 To do this, think about these questions: